pagkly/Zed/Investopedia3/Unlevered Cost of Capital Definition.md

 Unlevered Cost of Capital Definition
 ## What is Unlevered Cost of Capital?

-The unlevered cost of capital is an evaluation using either a hypothetical or actual debt-free scenario to measure a company's cost to implement a particular [capital project](https://www.investopedia.com/terms/c/capital-project.asp).
+The unlevered cost of capital is an evaluation using either a hypothetical or actual debt-free scenario to measure a company's cost to implement a particular [[capital project]](https://www.investopedia.com/terms/c/capital-project.asp).
 The unlevered cost of capital should illustrate that the project is a less expensive alternative than a levered cost of capital investment program.
 Unlevered cost of capital is a variation on the cost of capital calculation.
-Investors may also use the unlevered cost of the capital method to determine if the company is a sound [investment](https://www.investopedia.com/terms/i/investment.asp).
+Investors may also use the unlevered cost of the capital method to determine if the company is a sound [[investment]](https://www.investopedia.com/terms/i/investment.asp).

 ## Understanding Unlevered Cost of Capital